-(5) Before next flight after the effective date of this AD, and, thereafter, during each "after last flight" of the day (ALF) inspection, or at intervals not to exceed 10 FH, whichever occurs first, inspect the MGB particle detectors (epicyclic module, MGB sump, flared casing and MGB oil cooler) in accordance with the instructions of Section 3.B.1 of AH AS332 ASB 05.01.07 or EC225 ASB 05A049, as applicable.
+(5) Before next flight after 13 October 2016 [the effective date of EASA AD 2016-0199], and, thereafter, during each "after last flight" of the day (ALF) inspection, or at intervals not to exceed 10 flight hours (FH), whichever occurs first, inspect the MGB particle detectors (epicyclic module, MGB sump, flared casing and MGB oil cooler) in accordance with the instructions of Section 3.B.1 of the applicable ASB.

-Repetitive Inspections of MGB Oil Filter:
+Repetitive Inspections of MGB Oil Filter and Oil Cooler:

-(6) Before next flight after the effective date of this AD, and, thereafter, at intervals not to exceed 10 FH, inspect the MGB oil filter in accordance with the instructions of Section 3.B.2 of AH AS332 ASB 05.01.07 or EC225 ASB 05A049, as applicable.
+(6) Within the threshold(s) specified in Table 2 of this AD, and thereafter at intervals not to exceed the compliance time specified in Table 2 of this AD, as applicable, inspect the MGB oil filter and oil cooler in accordance with the instructions of Section 3.B.2 and 3.B.4 of the applicable ASB.